GraphingLib/GraphingLib/docs/handbook/smart_figure_advanced.rst

 .. note::
    Changing the ``num_rows`` or ``num_cols`` of a preexisting :class:`~graphinglib.SmartFigure` is only allowed if there are no elements in the rows/columns being removed.
+   If the SmartFigure was previously being used as a single plot, increasing ``num_rows`` or ``num_cols`` turns it into a layout and moves the original plot to the top-left position.

 This grid system can be exploited to create complex layouts by adding elements that span multiple rows or columns: